-These Pork Kebab Pitas with Toum make an awesome and unexpected weeknight dinner, and the leftovers are fantastic for lunch the next day!
+These Pork Kebab Pitas with Toum make an awesome and unexpected weeknight dinner with great leftovers.
+Tender grilled pork with a delicious sauce!
 This post is sponsored by Farm Promise.
 As always, all opinions are 100% my own.

 This recipe for pork kebab pitas with toum is a mashup of a few similar sandwiches that hail from various Mediterranean and Middle Eastern countries.
 All throughout the region you can find different versions of grilled, marinated meats wrapped in pitas and slathered with a pungent garlicky sauce.
 There are gyros, souvlaki, doner, shawarma kofta, and kebab just to name a few.
 They’re all very similar, but each has its own unique qualities, and more importantly, they’re all incredibly delicious.

 Here I’ve combined a few different techniques and ingredients to create a pita sandwich that tastes even better than it looks.
 Let’s break it down: